mdtanker/polartoolkit/docs/index.md

 Look through the {doc}`gallery/gallery` examples and the {doc}`tutorial/tutorials` to see some of the main functions and usages of this package.

 Feel free to use, share, modify, and contribute to this project.
-I've mostly made this for personal usage so expect signficant changes and hopefully I'll implement some test's and more Gallery examples soon.
+I've mostly made this for personal usage so expect signficant changes and hopefully I'll implement some tests and more Gallery examples soon.

 ## Project goals